Scope and Content

 The collection was iniated through a transfer of materials to University Archives on June 24, 1980.
 Subsequent donations have been made to the collection by former Extension staff and program participants in 2003, 2007, 2013, 2020, 2021, and 2022.

-The list of folders/items and corresponding box numbers are an accurate reflection of the contents of the collection (as of Summer 2022).
-A revised historical note and additional descriptive notes for sub-series and other record groupings are under revision and will be updated in the summer of 2022.
+The list of folders/items and corresponding box numbers are an accurate reflection of the contents of the collection (as of Summer 2023).
+A revised historical note and additional descriptive notes for sub-series and other record groupings are under revision and will be updated in the fall of 2023.

 - 4-H Records, 1912-2003